Is Creatine Safe?

 Stephen Martin examines all of the benefits associated with creatine supplementation.

 Creatine monohydrate is one of the most popular sports supplements on earth and one of the most studied.
-Creatine has been used by elite athletes since the 90s and has been huge in the bodybuilding community for decades.
+Elite athletes have used creatine since the 90s, and it has been huge in the bodybuilding community for decades.

 Is creatine safe, or is it the victim of so-called fake news?
-In this ingredient spotlight, we are going to examine all of the benefits associated with creatine supplementation and all of the side effects, and we will help you to decide for yourself whether creatine monohydrate is a supplement that you should be using.
+In this ingredient spotlight, we will examine all of the benefits associated with creatine supplementation and all of the side effects, and we will help you decide for yourself whether creatine monohydrate is a supplement that you should be using.

 What is Creatine Monohydrate?

 It was not until the 1990s that creatine became known to the general public, though it had been used in bodybuilding and among amateur athletes since the 1970s.
-The 1992 Olympics in Barcelona thrust creatine into the mainstream consciousness when British newspaper The Times ran an article identifying several British athletes (Linford Christie, Sally Gunnel, Colin Jackson) who had been taking creatine before their races.
+The 1992 Olympics in Barcelona thrust creatine into the mainstream consciousness when the British newspaper The Times ran an article identifying several British athletes (Linford Christie, Sally Gunnel, Colin Jackson) taking creatine before their races.

-It might seem crazy now, considering how many people use creatine, but at the time creatine was viewed as "the new steroid".
-The article and several articles afterward did not portray the British Olympians as progressives, but rather as reckless athletes who may not technically be breaking the rules but were in danger of crossing the line.
+It might seem wild now, considering how many people use creatine, but at the time, creatine was viewed as "the new steroid."
+The article and several articles after it did not portray the British Olympians as progressives but as reckless athletes who may not technically be breaking the rules but were in danger of crossing the line.

-Italian scientists were petitioning the International Olympic Committee (IOC) to ban creatine "claiming it may be harmful" while the British Olympic Association refused to endorse the supplement.
+Italian scientists petitioned the International Olympic Committee (IOC) to ban creatine, "claiming it may be harmful," but the British Olympic Association refused to endorse the supplement.

 Energy production and creatine

-When you eat food, it is turned into glucose which is then turned into something called Adenosine Triphosphate (ATP).
+Eating food turns into glucose, which is then turned into something called adenosine triphosphate (ATP).
 ATP is one chemical called adenosine and three phosphate molecules.
 The bonds that connect the adenosine to the phosphate molecules contain the energy you need to perform any action.
 To turn ATP into usable energy, your body breaks down one bond holding a phosphate molecule.
 You use this energy immediately.
-Still, now your ATP has lost a phosphate and has become one adenosine and two phosphate molecules – known as ADP.
+Still, your ATP has lost a phosphate and has become one adenosine and two phosphate molecules – ADP.

-It can get quite complicated here, so let us keep things nice and straightforward.
+It can get complicated here, so keep things friendly and straightforward.
 At this point, the creatine in your body creates a molecule called phosphocreatine.
-As you can probably guess, this molecule is made up of creatine and phosphate.
+This molecule is made up of creatine and phosphate.
 Your body breaks down the phosphocreatine molecule and adds the phosphate molecule to ADP, creating ATP, which can be used again to produce energy.
 Creatine transfers phosphate molecules around and helps recycle ATP.
 The more creatine you have stored in your body, the more fuel you can generate.

 Where does creatine come from?

-Our body creates its creatine by synthesizing it in the liver and kidneys, but it only makes enough to cover the amount of creatine that is lost by the body each day.
+Our body synthesizes its creatine in the liver and kidneys, but it only makes enough to cover the amount of creatine lost by the body each day.
 You can also get creatine through your diet, with certain foods containing it in small amounts.
 Red meat is an excellent source of creatine, though how much you cook can affect how much creatine you receive.

-A 2014 study by Nair et al. found that cooking meat turned creatine into creatinine (the by-product of creatine that has been broken down by the kidneys).
+A 2014 study by Nair et al. found that cooking meat turned creatine into creatinine (the by-product of creatine that the kidneys have broken down).
 So, if you want creatine from your steak, you would better cook it rare!

-Our body can store quite a lot of creatine, but it would be almost impossible to get enough creatine from your diet to stock up on creatine fully.
-That is where creatine supplementation comes into things.
+Our body can store quite a lot of creatine, but it would be almost impossible to get enough from your diet to stock up on it fully.
+That is where creatine supplementation comes into play.

 Creatine supplementation

-Synthetic creatine is made by placing sarcosine and cyanamide in a reactor where they are subjected to heat and pressure.
-Crystals are formed which are then turned into a very fine powder and then packaged up.
+Synthetic creatine is made by placing sarcosine and cyanamide in a reactor, where they are subjected to heat and pressure.
+Crystals are formed, which are then turned into a very fine powder and packaged.

-Many supplement companies now offer flavoured versions of creatine powder; all you have to do is add water.
+Many supplement companies now offer flavoured versions of creatine powder; you only have to add water.
 For the unflavored, it is often advised to mix with a high-sugar drink (orange juice is commonly used) as this is supposed to speed up absorption.

 Benefits of Creatine

-There are many benefits of taking creatine, in the interest of keeping this article to a reasonable size.
-We will only cover the more critical/better-researched benefits of creatine.
+There are many benefits of taking creatine, but in the interest of keeping this article to a reasonable size, we will only cover the more critical/better-researched benefits of creatine.

 Creatine can increase lean muscle mass

-The main reason why creatine is so prevalent in the bodybuilding world is that it has a significant effect on muscle mass.
-A meta-analysis of over 100 studies on creatine found that it did indeed increase lean muscle mass significantly.
+Creatine is so prevalent in the bodybuilding world because it significantly affects muscle mass.
+A meta-analysis of over 100 studies on creatine found that it significantly increased lean muscle mass.

 Creatine can also cause your muscle cells to hold water, which can cause temporary swelling.
-This leads to bigger muscles, but the effects only last for a short period.
+It leads to bigger muscles, but the effects only last briefly.

 Creatine can increase Power

 While bodybuilders tend to use creatine to help them grow bigger muscles, athletes use it for its ability to increase their power.
-A 2003 study by Rawson & Volek looked at the effects of creatine and resistance training on muscle strength and weightlifting performance.
+A 2003 study by Rawson & Volek examined the effects of creatine and resistance training on muscle strength and weightlifting performance.

-The study found that taking creatine led to an 8% increase in strength, and a 14% increase in power.
-The study also saw a 45% increase in bench press power in some participants (though others saw increases of just 3%).
+The study found that taking creatine led to an 8% increase in strength and a 14% increase in power.
+Some participants saw a 45% increase in bench press power (though others saw increases of just 3%).

-There is a LOT of evidence supporting the fact that creatine supplementation can lead to significant increases in power output.
-This can help powerlifters, athletes, and even fitness models/bodybuilders.
-It can also help regular people who want to see an increase in their gym or sporting performance.
+There is a LOT of evidence supporting the fact that creatine supplementation can significantly increase power output.
+It can help powerlifters, athletes, and even fitness models/bodybuilders.
+It can also help people who want to improve their gym or sporting performance.

 Creatine can reduce fatigue

-When discussing sporting supplements, it is easy to think only in sporting terms.
-So, when we say that creatine can reduce fatigue, you are probably thinking of muscular fatigue.
+It is easy to think only in sporting terms when discussing sporting supplements.
+When we say that creatine can reduce fatigue, you probably think of muscular fatigue.
 Well, there is evidence that creatine can reduce muscular fatigue.
 Studies have shown that creatine can help you to train longer before giving in to fatigue.

 But fatigue is so much more than your muscles aching during a workout.
-Creatine can also help to reduce mental fatigue.
-A 2002 study published in Neuroscience Research found that taking 8g per day of creatine for five days led to a significant reduction in mental fatigue, allowing participants to perform simple mathematical calculations better.
+Creatine can also help reduce mental fatigue.
+A 2002 study published in Neuroscience Research found that taking 8g per day of creatine for five days significantly reduced mental fatigue, allowing participants to perform simple mathematical calculations better.

-Anyone who has ever suffered from fatigue will know how debilitating it can be, the effect that creatine supplementation can have on it could make a big difference to day-to-day life, particularly in the elderly.
+Anyone who has ever suffered from fatigue will know how debilitating it can be.
+The effect of creatine supplementation on it could make a big difference in day-to-day life, particularly in older people.

 Creatine can improve Anaerobic performance

-There is little evidence that creatine can improve aerobic performance, but if you think about it, anaerobic performance will benefit from it.
+There is little evidence that creatine can improve aerobic performance, but it will benefit anaerobic performance if you consider it.
 Not only does creatine increase the time it takes to fatigue (essential for anyone training anaerobically), but it can also increase power.

-A 2009 study in the Journal of the International Society of Sports Nutrition looked at the effects of creatine and HIIT sessions on cardiorespiratory fitness.
-The study found that four weeks of supplementation with creatine (10g per day) was able to increase VO2 max (the maximum amount of oxygen someone can use during a workout) and increase power output.
+A 2009 study in the Journal of the International Society of Sports Nutrition examined the effects of creatine and HIIT sessions on cardiorespiratory fitness.
+The study found that four weeks of supplementation with creatine (10g per day) increased VO2 max (the maximum amount of oxygen someone can use during a workout) and power output.

-It is for this reason that athletes like Linford Christie (sprinter), Sally Gunnell (400m hurdler), and Colin Jackson (110m hurdler) were "exposed" to using creatine in 1992.
-Their sports were anaerobic, and creatine helped them to increase power, prevent fatigue from affecting them too much, and therefore become successful.
+For this reason, athletes like Linford Christie (sprinter), Sally Gunnell (400m hurdler), and Colin Jackson (110m hurdler) were "exposed" to using creatine in 1992.
+Their sports were anaerobic, and creatine helped them increase power, prevent fatigue from affecting them too much, and, therefore, become successful.

 Creatine may be able to increase testosterone

-Testosterone has a massive role in many aspects of male health.
-The most obvious benefits are in sport and fitness, but testosterone is also crucial for reproductive health, as well as cognitive health.
-While creatine does not have a significant impact on testosterone, there is still a beneficial increase.
+Testosterone plays a massive role in many aspects of male health.
+The most obvious benefits are in sport and fitness, but testosterone is also crucial for reproductive and cognitive health.
+While creatine does not significantly impact testosterone, there is still a beneficial increase.

-A 2011 study on amateur swimmers in Science & Sports looked into the effect of short-term creatine supplementation on swim performance and the hormonal response to it.
-The study found that growth hormone and cortisol levels were unaffected, but that testosterone levels spiked by 15% compared to the placebo group.
+A 2011 study on amateur swimmers in Science & Sports investigated the effect of short-term creatine supplementation on swim performance and the hormonal response to it.
+The study found that growth hormone and cortisol levels were unaffected, but testosterone levels spiked by 15% compared to the placebo group.

 Creatine strengthens bones in the elderly

-There is not too much evidence looking into the effect of creatine on bone density in the elderly, but of those studies that have looked into it, there does appear to be a small yet significant effect.
-A 2005 study by Chilibeck et al. found that 12 weeks of resistance training combined with creatine supplementation led to an increase in bone mineral density compared to resistance training alone.
+There is not too much evidence looking into the effect of creatine on bone density in older people, but of those studies that have looked into it, there does appear to be a small yet significant effect.
+A 2005 study by Chilibeck et al. found that 12 weeks of resistance training combined with creatine supplementation led to increased bone mineral density compared to resistance training alone.

 Reduce muscle damage

 As scary as muscle damage sounds, it is necessary for muscle growth.
-When bodybuilders are looking to build muscle, they are looking to create some muscle damage.
-It is then through the process of muscle protein synthesis that the damaged muscle fibres are repaired and become stronger.
+When bodybuilders want to build muscle, they create some muscle damage.
+The damaged muscle fibres are then repaired and strengthened through muscle protein synthesis.

 However, excessive muscle damage can be a hindrance, particularly if you are training for other reasons.
 A professional tennis player who has to play two games within three days would want to minimize muscle damage as much as possible.